mxcube/mxcubecore/docs/source/dev/architecture.md

 **MXCuBE** (Macromolecular Xtallography Customized Beamline Environment) is a modular framework for controlling synchrotron beamlines for macromolecular crystallography experiments.

+This documentation was partly generated automatically and is meant to provide an architectural overview of the concepts involved.
+It may miss implementation details.

 ## Table of Contents

 - [System Overview](#system-overview)